AllenSpaces/super-installer/README.md

 - Check that `opts` is a table type (not a function)
 - For manual setup, use `config` function format
 - Ensure the plugin is properly installed before setup

-### Lazy Loading Not Working

-- Verify the `cmd`, `event`, or `ft` field is correctly specified
-- Check that the plugin is registered in the lazy loading registry
+- Check that the plugin is added to the runtime path

+### Plugins Not Found

-- For `event` triggers, ensure the event name is correct
+- Verify the plugin is installed in the correct directory structure
-- For `ft` triggers, verify the filetype is detected correctly
+- Check that `package_path` is correctly configured
+- Ensure the plugin name matches the directory name
+- Use the `primary` field if the require name differs from the directory name

 ### Keymaps Not Working